 Formaspace Uses Advanced Software Technology to Build Custom Industrial Workbenches

 In an article in September, we talked about how Formaspace utilizes Autodesk Revit software when clients request custom-made technical furniture, like custom industrial workbenches, computer workstations or packing tables for distribution centers.
-Revit is particularly suited for development of new furniture concepts because the CAD workflow facilitates rapid creation of 3D renderings (images) of highly customized technical furniture prototypes.
+Revit is particularly suited for the development of new furniture concepts because the CAD workflow facilitates the rapid creation of 3D renderings (images) of highly customized technical furniture prototypes.
 These renderings are an important step in the customer approval process before committing to manufacturing.
 This modern manufacture workflow at Formaspace is just one example of how advanced technology is transforming manufacturing.
-Today we will kick off a three part series looking at a set of technologies collectively known as “additive manufacturing” which was the subject of an industry leaders’ panel discussion at last week’s WestTec convention in Los Angeles.
+Today we will kick off a three-part series looking at a set of technologies collectively known as “additive manufacturing” which was the subject of an industry leaders’ panel discussion at last week’s WestTec convention in Los Angeles.

 Additive Manufacturing Technology: A Three Part Series

 Today in Part 1 we will look at the business case of additive manufacturing and 3D printing from the point of view of existing manufacturers:

 - Could 3D printing change the conventional manufacturing business model?